AzMoo/django-okta-auth/README.md

 It's heavily influenced by [okta-django-samples](https://github.com/zeekhoo-okta/okta-django-samples) but there's a few fundamental changes and further implementation of things like refresh tokens which weren't initially implemented.

+This project is in no way affiliated with Okta.

 ## Installation

 Install from PyPI: